Last Updated on October 12, 2021 by Julia Wilson

 In many cats, this kneading behaviour continues into adulthood.
-Cats can often be found kneading a soft or furry blanket and some will even knead on humans.
+Cats can often be found kneading a soft or furry blanket, and some will even knead on humans.
 I have a cat who will also lie on his side and knead into thin air.

-Why do some adult cats continue to knead?
+So why do adult cats knead?

 - Entire female cats (queens) often knead immediately before they go into heat.

-We will never be 100% sure of the reason cats knead but whatever the reason, they do seem to enjoy it and it doesn’t cause any harm.
+We will never be 100% sure of the reason cats knead, but whatever the reason, they do seem to enjoy it, and it doesn’t cause any harm.
 If your cat likes to knead you, take it as a compliment, he likes you a lot.
 There is no reason to stop it unless they are using you as a human pin cushion.
 In which case, you may either choose to avoid this happening, place a blanket between you and your cat’s paws or keep the claws regularly trimmed.